 It’s hard to imagine what Buffalo was like more than 100 years ago.
 The city’s rich history is well documented in galleries, museums, through renovations of turn-of-the century buildings and architectural landmarks.
 But to really appreciate the past, sometimes you have to surround yourself with it.
-For a mere $40 ($35 for students and Explorer pass holders) and a pair of comfortable shoes strapped to my feet, that’s exactly what I did when I climbed inside two of the oldest grain elevators in the United States.
+For a mere $50 ($45 for Explorer pass holders) and a pair of comfortable shoes strapped to my feet, that’s exactly what I did when I climbed inside two of the oldest grain elevators in the United States.

 I had a little help of course.
 The folks from Explore Buffalo have put together some pretty incredible tours, one of which is a Silo City Vertical Tour that takes you 100 feet up and into a part of Buffalo’s past.
 One might not consider the inner workings of a 109-year-old grain elevator particularly intriguing, but after spending two and a half hours with Explore Buffalo tour guides Ron and Helen and six new-found history-seeking friends, I had a much different perspective.